Jump to content

 What different ball stats represent?

-Improving balls will affect two of their stats:
+Upgrading balls will affect two of their stats:

 How do I upgrade balls?